The Bankrate promise

 Be careful not to lock up too much money

-Another issue: Insurance provided by the Federal Deposit Insurance Corp. and the National Credit Union Association is limited to $250,000, per depositor, per insured bank, per ownership category.
-Someone hoping to put more than a quarter of a million dollars in a jumbo CD runs the risk of not getting some of their money back if their bank fails.
+Another issue: Insurance provided by the Federal Deposit Insurance Corp. and the National Credit Union Association is limited to $250,000, per depositor, per insured bank (per insured credit union for an NCUA credit union), per ownership category.
+Someone hoping to put more than a quarter of a million dollars in a jumbo CD runs the risk of losing money if their bank fails.

-“If the jumbo CD is not held in a tax-deferred retirement account, taxes from interest will dampen the return and purchasing power even more,” says Alano Massi, CFP, managing director for Palm Capital Management in Westlake, California.
+“If the jumbo CD is not held in a tax-deferred retirement account, taxes from interest will dampen the return and purchasing power even more,” says Alano Massi, certified financial planner and managing director for Palm Capital Management in Westlake, California.

 What’s more, once you tie up your money in a CD, you’re stuck until it comes due, unless you don’t mind paying an early withdrawal penalty.